Filip-Rak/Discrete-Modelling/README.md

 │── main.py             # Entry point for the program and tasks within this exercise
 ```

-## Exercise 3
+## Exercise 3: Elementary Cellular Automaton
-Elementary cellular automaton in Python with usage of NumPy and Matplotlib libraries:
+1D automaton in Python with usage of NumPy and Matplotlib libraries:
 - **Border Handling**: Management of edge cases in automaton evolution.
 - **Seed Generation**: Initialization of starting patterns.
 - **Rule Application**: Implementing of rule sets for evolution.